 Mortgage on the Division St. property secured through Merchants Bank of Gresham; effective June 30, 2003.

-Thanks to Larry Postlewait and Larry Baker.
+Thanks to Larry Postlewait (Relationship officer), Larry Baker (Vice-president.)

 PASS continues to serve individuals with developmental disabilities at our Division St. facility and on outings into the community.
 Our current client load is just over 50.